xhu72/personal-trip-planner/README.md

 - Route polyline connecting pins in chronological order
 - Tap a pin to see activity details

+#### Media and favorites
+- Quick-access buttons on the trip summary for itinerary, map, photos, and favorites
+- Add photos from your device to a trip's photo gallery
+- Browse photos in a grid, mark favorites, and delete photos
+- Favorites screen with tabs for favorited photos and booked activities

 #### Security
 - Firestore rules lock all data to the authenticated owner
 - Users, trips, and activities each enforce ownership checks